 Now, letβs see how to calculate the engagement rate for each platform.

-When it comes to Facebook engagement, social media managers usually report engagement by fans and followers since the engagement by reach is only available for the owned accounts.
+When it comes to Facebook engagement, social media managers usually report engagement by fans and followers since engagement by reach is only available for owned accounts.

-And if you want to compare with your competitors, then you should definitely look into what this metric is telling you.
+And if you want to compare yourself to your competitors, then you should definitely look into what this metric is telling you.

-Facebook's definition for post engagement is the following:
+Facebook's definition of post engagement is the following:

 The number of times that people engaged with your posts through reactions, comments, shares, and clicks.